FZJ-JSC/JUBE/README.md

 You will also need SQLite version 3.35.0 (or higher) to use the database as a result output.

-When using YAML, it is also recommended to install the optional pip package `ruamel` to enable validation of the YAML scripts.
+When using YAML, it is also recommended to install the optional pip package `ruamel.yaml` to enable validation of the YAML scripts.

 # Installation